shuding/nextra/.changeset/dry-seas-pull.md

 'nextra': patch
 ---

-patch `@typescript/vfs` to remove `Critical dependency: the request of a dependency is an expression` warnings
+remove `Critical dependency: the request of a dependency is an expression` warnings